sathish-kumar-G/postgREST-API/POSTGREST_API_SUMMARY.md

 - **Customizable Responses**: PostgREST allows you to customize API responses using SQL views and functions, giving you fine-grained control over the data returned to clients.

-- **WebSocket Support**: Supports WebSocket connections for real-time data updates and notifications from the database.

-- **PostgreSQL Integration**: Leverages PostgreSQL's powerful features such as JSONB data types, stored procedures, and triggers to provide efficient data access and manipulation.

 ## Installation